scenarioo/scenarioo-js/README.md

 The `scenarioo.reporter` is not available anymore.
 Instead you just have to call the setup function `scenarioo.setupJasmineReporter` to setup the reporter for you with jasmine 2.

-See documenation above for `Configuration` to see how this works now.
+See documentation above for `Configuration` to see how this works now.

 ### Application-specific DSL